dgenfors/IV1201-VT24-frontend/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 Please read up on create-react-app before continuing development.

+## Run project locally
+If you wish to run the project locally and have access to the backend, you will need to change the IP addresses in the following files to "http://localhost:3001":
+* viewModel/ViewModel.js        (All functions that fetch and await response)

 ## Available Scripts

 In the project directory, you can run: